SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-sharepoint-search-for-developers.md

 ## Keyword query language enhancements
 <a name="SP15Searchnew_support"> </a>

-SharePoint 2013 includes improvements to the Keyword query language, which are described in this section.
+SharePoint includes improvements to the Keyword query language, which are described in this section.

 ### Improved NEAR operator

 In SharePoint Server 2010, the **NEAR** operator implied a maximum token distance of **8** and preserved the ordering of the input tokens.
-In SharePoint 2013, the **NEAR** operator no longer preserves the ordering of tokens.
+In SharePoint, the **NEAR** operator no longer preserves the ordering of tokens.
 In addition, the **NEAR** operator now receives an optional parameter that indicates maximum token distance.
 However, the default value is still **8**.
 If you must use the previous behavior, use **ONEAR** instead.